elunna/hackem/README.md

 		- [ ] win/share/monsters.txt

 Other ideas:
-	- [ ] Add message for tick/flea multiplication?
-	- [ ] Allow ticks and fleas to appear in main dungeon?
-(They currently only appear in the lawful quest or Gehennom.
 	- [ ] Make mist wolves leave trail of mist?
 (Like hezrous leave gas clouds)
 	- [ ] Werespiders should summon more types: giant spiders, jumping spiders, recluse and cave spiders.
 	- [ ] Check town/minetown for dwarf thief/gnome thief placement